liefery-it-legacy/blog/_posts/2018-07-12-ticket-management-doesnt-need-to-be-a-hassle.md

 with them the work they're pursuing.
 While everything in a team changes and improves, there is something that is not so likely to change, not so likely to adapt to new challenges.
 More often than not, the workflow of a team remains the same.
-And while it probably was useful in the beginning, by now it became a hassle.
+And while it probably was useful in the beginning, by now it has become a hassle.
+To make the workflow adhere to its goals - you have to make it disappear.

 When teams grow, proven systems quickly become a hurdle.
 The bigger a team gets, the harder it becomes to keep everything in check.
 But it's not only your requirements that change.
 The tools you use are changing too.
 Some of them quicker than others.
 Don't stick with one, because you used it for a long time